 - Managing optics – so you’re in the business and your trying to convince your prospects that you are.
 How do you make sure your prospects know you’re in the business?
 How do you put to rest any doubts?
 Start paving the way for engagements?

 - Get your technical consultants in front of the client to kick off relationship building.
-Bringing layers of sales people won’t work, they are not the value of your company.
+Bringing layers of sales people will not work, they are not the value of your company.
 Yes you must engage at different levels but if they don’t see your consultants they won’t believe.
 The best thing you can do is get your consultants in front of the customer on a regular basis.

 - Network with the entire team of decision makers and influencers such as executives, project managers, purchasing, architects etc.